Meal Prep for Beginners: The Guide to Finally Getting Started

 Invest in good containers

 Glass containers with airtight lids change everything.
 They go from fridge to microwave, don't hold smells, and let you see what's inside.
-Plan on 8 to 10 containers to start off comfortably.
+Aim for 8 to 10 containers to start comfortably.

 5